 - 3 cups low sodium vegetable broth

 - 2 sprigs fresh parsley

-- 454 g block medium/firm tofu non GMO if possible
+- 454 grams block medium/firm tofu non GMO preferred (or similar size)

 - salt + pepper to taste